UserCorbett/claims-triage-agents/README.md

 ## What it does

-Given a raw first-notification-of-loss (FNOL) — the message an insurer receives when a claim is opened — the system routes it through four specialist agents and produces a structured recommendation.
+Given a raw first-notification-of-loss (FNOL), the message an insurer receives when a claim is opened, the system routes it through four specialist agents and produces a structured recommendation.

 ```mermaid
 flowchart LR